 Genetics

-Although cat asthma can manifest at any age, it is most commonly diagnosed in cats between young and old cats.
-This demographic often shows the first signs of the condition, such as occasional coughing or wheezing.
+Other factors include age, stress, and obesity.
+Although cat asthma can manifest at any age, it is most commonly diagnosed in cats between the ages of 2 and 8.
+Additionally, stressed cats often have worse cases of asthma.

+Coughing.
 Coughing is one of the most common symptoms of feline asthma.
 Unlike the occasional gag or hack associated with hairballs, an asthma-related cough is typically dry and persistent.
-It may sound tough and may occur multiple times.
-Generally, frequent cat coughing is a concern that should be addressed.
+The cat cough may sound tough and may occur multiple times.

-Wheezing is a high-pitched sound that happens when a cat is breathing with a problem in its airways.
-The narrowing of the airways causes this symptom due to inflammation or mucus buildup.
+Wheezing.
+Wheezing is a high-pitched sound that happens when a cat is breathing with a problem, such as the narrowing of its airways.
+It can occur in mild episodes or during exposure to irritants.

+Reduced Appetite and Weight Loss.
 In some cases, asthma may lead to a loss of appetite.
 Breathing difficulties can cause discomfort, making it less appealing for your cat to eat.
-Additionally, your cat will lose a significant portion of its weight when it doesn’t eat normally for an extended period of time.
+This results in significant weight loss.

 Veterinary Examination